 An audio rendering unit that consist of multiple loudspeakers in certain spatial relationships.

-A Telepresence Control Unit (TPU) that connects and controls other units.
+A Telepresence Control Unit (TCU) that connects and controls other units.
 It includes: a Telepresence Media Codec (TMC), Telepresence Media Processor (TMP) and Telepresence Media Input/Output (TMIO) Control units.

 A network unit, including: wired and wireless network interfaces and network switch, etc.